-Researchers have tested Oligomannate in pill form in double-blind, placebo-controlled trials.
-That means groups with dementia were given either the Oligomannate drug or a placebo (which is like a sugar pill, something with no actual benefit).
-What they found is that the group that took the algae extract showed a statistical improvement in cognitive function, or thinking ability.
-This improvement was shown after only four weeks in some subjects, and continued over follow-up assessments.
+Researchers have tested Oligomannate in pill form in double-blind, placebo-controlled studies.
+That means groups with dementia were given either the Oligomannate drug or a placebo.
+A placebo is like a sugar pill and will not cause any actual medical benefit.
+What they found is that the group that took the algae extract showed an improvement in cognitive function or their thinking ability.
+This improvement was demonstrated after as few as four weeks in some patients and continued over follow-up assessments.

 Scientists have long believed there is a link between gut bacteria and the brain.
 Within our intestines there are metabolites that serve purposes including keeping our immune systems strong.
 In people with Alzheimer’s disease, the gut bacteria changes to produce harmful cells that cause swelling in the brain.
 The dementia-causing proteins called beta-amyloid and tau increase in the brains of people with this associated gut-bacteria issue.